aleshaleksey/fansys23/08-spell-list.md

 |Save|CHA|

 **Description**: The caster grants immense vitality.
 For the duration of the spell, every round as a secondary action, the target can either:
-- Regain 1 HP if its current HP is below half of its HP total.
+- Regain 1 HP, if its current HP is below half of its HP total.
-- Reconnect a severed body part, or restored a crippled (but not missing) body part.
+- Reconnect a severed body part, or restore a crippled (but not missing) body part.
-- Cure "blinded", "deafened", "diseased", "poisoned", "bleeding", "paralysed" on itself, if the condition is caused by a damaged body part.
+- Cure "blinded", "deafened", "diseased", "poisoned", "bleeding", "paralysed" on itself, if the condition is caused by a physical body part (eg, disease such as liver failure, or blindness due to missing or damaged eyes can be fixed, blindness caused directly by a curse, cannot).

 In addition the target can forgo these effects for a minute to regrow a body part.